-Logpoint aggregates and normalizes the Barracuda logs so you can analyze the information through the dashboards.
-The Barracuda dashboards visualize events such as attacks, URL details, content type, banned attachment and spam fingerprints detected in your network.
+Barracuda normalizes Barracuda events and enables you to analyze Barracuda data.
+Logpoint aggregates and normalizes the Barracuda logs so you can analyze the information through LP_Barracuda SV Firewall, LP_Barracuda Web Application Firewall, and LP_Barracuda Web Filter dashboards.
+The dashboards provide visualization of attacks, URL details, content type, banned attachment and spam fingerprints detected in your network.
 You can customize it to perform in-depth analysis by changing the data used in a search.